 One of the biggest discussions I have in the exam room is that street eyewear has no place on an athletic field.
 I liken sports and safety eyewear to sneakers- athletes should treat their eyewear as part of their “gear”.
 I ask my younger athletes if they wear jeans or flip flops to play sports and often am met with laughter.
 I use this opportunity to include their day to day eyewear with their jeans, and have them switch to their “sneakers” (sports eyewear) for practice and games.
 Education is key!

 With my expanded role in sports and performance vision, I spend time educating other performance professionals about the role of vision in sports.
-The includes how to enhance performance, but also talking about what questions they should be asking their patients and athletes, and how referral to eye care professionals is key for comprehensive and emergency care.
+This includes how to enhance performance, but also talking about what questions they should be asking their patients and athletes, and how referral to eye care professionals is key for comprehensive and emergency care.
 Eye care professionals are an essential member of any team!

 Triage and Treating Eye Injuries